 It might sound like a strange gift, but my laptop has actually gone sliding off my lap desk more than once and even my dinner has occasionally gone sliding too!

 Not only do they stop our plates and laptops from sliding away, but for those of us who can still cook, they can be a great help in the kitchen.
 A good silicone mat can stop a chopping board from sliding around and protect counter-tops from hot pots and dishes.

 They come in all shapes, sizes and designs these days, depending on their purpose.

 Something else that would make days at home alone much safer for people with chronic pain is a jug or kettle tipper!

 A jug or kettle full of water is super heavy and really painful to lift, these incredible inventions hold all the weight and we simply have to tip it over to pour.
 A fantastic gift for those days when you're flaring and simply too weak to even make a cup of tea.

-My staples, if I do get dressed, are leggings and a fitted t-shirt, no buttons or zips and pockets.
-Otherwise it's pjs all day!
+My staples, if I do get dressed, are leggings and a fitted t-shirt.
+During flares, I tend to opt for easy to put on things with no buttons or zips and sometimes even pockets can be uncomfortable with all that extra fabric.
+Usually it's pjs all day!

 There's nothing quite like the feeling of getting into a clean set of cute pyjamas!